syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onChartTouchInteractionMove

-Triggers when touched and moved on the chart area.
+Triggers when touched or clicked and moved on the chart area.
 You can get the position of the moving region using this callback.

 {% highlight dart %}